-What types of projects does the Women’s Endowment support?
+What types of projects does the Women’s Philanthropy Society support?

-Each year, the Women’s Endowment awards high-impact, high-dollar grants to programs, organizations and projects that address systemic change in the annual focus area and that create positive and measurable impact for women and their families.
+Each year, the Women’s Philanthropy Society awards high-impact, high-dollar grants to programs, organizations and projects that address systemic change in the annual focus area and that create positive and measurable impact for women and their families.

 Some examples from other communities with Women’s Endowments include the following types of projects: